wesovilabs/exkorpion/README.md

   - [Mix dependencies](https://hex.pm/docs/usage)

-## Overview
+## Exkorpion goals

-  - Exkorpion wraps ExUnit and enhances their features providing developers with a BDD syntax.
+  - It wraps ExUnit and enhances their features providing developers with a BDD syntax.

-  - Exkorpion helps to write tests wasy-to-read.
+  - It helps us to write tests wasy-to-read.

+  - It is completely compatible with ExUnit.